VinsiGit/VinsiGit/README.md

 ### Hi there 👋
+- 🔭 I’m currently working on school project
+- I'm studing IT with my specialisation in AI at AP.

+I like working with stable diffusion

 <!--
 **VinsiGit/VinsiGit** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.